 - Establish and follow a work schedule approved by the sponsoring company

-- Submit Learning Objectives for approval by the Director of the CSB intern program
+- Submit Learning Objectives for approval by the CSB Internship Coordinator

-- Work at least 75 hours for every hour of credit earned (3 or 6 credit hours)
+- Work at least 45 hours for every hour of credit earned (3 or 6 credit hours)

 - Adhere to the requirements of the intern contract